-To adjust the image on the rear view monitor system screen. $(\rightarrow P. 260)$
+The image adjustment procedure for the rear view monitor system screen is the same as the procedure for adjusting the screen. (\rightarrow P. 266)

-- The area displayed on the screen may vary according to vehicle orientation conditions. - Objects which are close to either corner of the bumper or under the bumper cannot be seen on the screen. - The camera uses a special lens.
+- The area displayed on the screen may vary according to vehicle orientation conditions. - Objects which are close to either corner of the bumper or under the bumper cannot be displayed. - The camera uses a special lens.
 The distance of the image that appears on the screen differs from the actual distance.

-• Items which are located higher than the camera may not be displayed by the monitor.
+• Items which are located higher than the camera may not be displayed on the monitor.